-Solar and human powered trike and trailer made out of bamboo (or wood) for passenger and cargo transport.
+Solar and human powered side by side trike made out of wood and alluminium.

-The design went through several iterations and is still far from final.
+The design went through several iterations and was still far from final.
 The linked video above shows an earlier version with a wider trailer.
-The current design is shown in the picture above with a longer but narrower trailer.
+The 2014 design is shown in the picture above with a longer but narrower trailer.

 In order to get some experience in bicycle building I took part in an university project.
 Together with other students we built a bamboo bicycle frame.

-The trike design is base on this bamboo trike.
+The early trike design was base on this bamboo trike.